mami-project/mplane-sdk/doc/ietf/draft-trammell-mplane-protocol.md

 For measurements generating large amounts of data (e.g. passive observations of high-rate links, or high-frequency active measurements), mPlane supports indirect export.
 For indirect export, a client or supervisor directs one component (generally a probe) to send results to another component (generally a repository).
 This indirect export protocol is completely external to the mPlane protocol; the client must only know that the two components support the same protocol and that the schema of the data produced by the probe matches that accepted by the repository.
 The typical example consists of passive mPlane-controlled probes exporting volumes of data (e.g., anonymized traces, logs, statistics), to an mPlane-accessible repository out-of-band.
 The use of out-of-band indirect export is justified to avoid serialization overhead, and to ensure fidelity and reliability of the transfer.

-For exploratory analysis of large amounts of data at a repository, it is presumed that clients will have additional backchannel direct access beyond those interactions mediated by mPlane.
+For exploratory analysis of large amounts of data at a repository, it is presumed that clients will have additional back-channel direct access beyond those interactions mediated by mPlane.
 For instance, a repository backed by a relational database could have a web-based graphical user interface that interacts directly with the database.

 ## Message Types and Message Exchange Sequences

 The basic messages in the mPlane protocol are capabilities, specifications, and results, as described above.
 The full protocol contains other message types as well.
 Withdrawals cancel capabilities (i.e., indicate that the component is no longer capable or willing to perform a given measurement) and interrupts cancel specifications (i.e., indicate that the component should stop performing the measurement).
 Receipts can be given in lieu of results for not-yet completed measurements or queries, and redemptions can be used to retrieve results referred to by a receipt.
-Indirections can be used by a component to delegate a specification to a different component.
 Exceptions can be sent by clients or components at any time to signal protocol-level errors to their peers.

 <!-- ![Potential sequences of messages in the mPlane protocol](./message-paths.png) -->